seanbartosewcz-fareharbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 and check that you receive the expected query parameter.

+These webhook URLs are stored securely in the FareHarbor database, and are visible on the FareHarbor dashboard only to authenticated users, so if you do not share them, they can be a "shared secret".

 #### Call the External API to verify booking data

 *NOTE: External API access is granted on a on a case by case basis.
 To request access please contact your Account Manager or [FareHarbor Support](https://fareharbor.com/help/).*